Gondarine period: Jesuits

-Upon the abdication of his father Susenyos, who permitted the Catholic Church in Ethiopia as state religion from 1622, Fasilides sought to expel all Jesuits from Ethiopia and restore the state primacy of Orthodox Tewahedo in his empire.
+Upon the abdication of his father Susenyos I, who permitted the Catholic Church in Ethiopia as state religion from 1622, Fasilides sought to expel all Jesuits from Ethiopia and restore the state primacy of the Ethiopian Orthodox Tewahedo Church in his empire.
 In 1622 Jesuit Afonso Mendes and Jerónimo Lobo, were forcefully expelled under death penalty by Fasilides, to Fremona.
 During the early 18th century, a few Franciscan and Capuchin friars sponsored by the Roman missionary agency Sacra Congregatio de Propaganda lived there for some years.
 Among them were Franciscan Giuseppe Maria di Gerusalemme, Remedius Prutky (who left a valuable report on the city), and the Jesuits Grenier and Paulet.

 Architecture

 One of the most iconic works of Gondarine architecture was a royal complex known as Fasil Ghebbi and 44 churches that were built around Lake Tana including Adababay Iyasus, Adababay Tekle Haymanot, Atatami Mikael, Gemjabet Mariyam, Fit Mikael and Qeddus Abbo.
 Fasilides was also credited with building seven stone bridges including the Sebrara Dildiy bridge over the Blue Nile.
 Fasilides contributed a new church at the Cathedral of Church of Our Lady Mary of Zion at Axum, named "Old Cathedral" which stands next to the newer cathedral built by Emperor Haile Selassie.
 According to legend, the Ethiopian Orthodox Tewahedo Church would be constructed by the name of letter "G".
 As a result, the Emperor behind Fasilides often built stone castles in Gorgora, Gomange, Guzara and Gannata Iyasus.
 After becoming aware of the fact, the scenario of urban life in Ethiopia was conceptualized by building more royal camps with replacement of semi-itinerants royal tents to stone and mortar.

-The arrival of the Portuguese in the mid-16th century also influenced the architecture style in the Gondarine era, primarily through the building fortress and defense castles.
+The arrival of the Portuguese in the mid-16th century also influenced the architecture style in the Gondarine era, primarily through the building of fortresses and castles.
 During Roman Catholic state administration under Susenyos, he employed Arab, Gujarati (brought by the Jesuits) and their masonic style with local masons, such as Beta Israel.
-Turkish architecture also influenced Gondarine architecture through Ottoman occupation, which further increased the prevalence of defense buildings and castles in the area.
+Turkish architecture also influenced Gondarine architecture through Ottoman incursions, which further increased the prevalence of defense buildings and castles in the area.
 The style continued to prevail in Fasilides' reign through the Gondarine period and the 17th and 18th century, and went on to influence 19th century design.